 In 2019-20, unsuitable internet speed was the most frequently cited factor limiting the use of ICT according to the Australian Bureau of Statistics.

 The other most common barriers to technology and data adoption faced by Australian businesses are inadequate internet, lack of skills, limited awareness and uncertainty about benefits, cost and legacy systems.

 Internet speeds and geographic location were cited most frequently as barriers to technology uptake by the agriculture industry.
-From this, the report notes that “this indicates that internet connectivity” in regional and remote Australia.
+From this, the report notes that “this indicates that internet connectivity” in regional and remote Australia is limiting technology uptake.